jameshfisher/jameshfisher.com/_posts/2017-01-05-error-urls.md

 ---
-title: "Error URLs (addressable errors)"
+title: Error URLs (addressable errors)
+tags:
+  - error-handling
+  - c
+  - programming
+  - design
+  - documentation
+taggedAt: '2024-03-26'
 ---

 When printing an error, we _sometimes_ include an error code.
 For example: